DGKSK8LIFE/AwtySM/README.md

 ## Estimation Equations

-### Time (in days) it takes to use b gigabytes of storage for chat logging
+### Time (in days) it takes to use b bytes of storage for chat logging

-    (x students * y hours spent sending one message a minute * 60 seconds per minute * 100 bytes (max message size approx.))  / b gigabytes = days with available capacity
+    (x students * y hours spent sending one message a minute * 60 seconds per minute * 100 bytes (max message size approx.))  / b bytes = days with available capacity